otnielxs/mxene-gas-sensing-dft/README.md

 | + NO₂  | −0.60 |
 | + H₂S  | **−0.84** |

 Shifts range from 0.39–0.84 eV, well within the range typically considered significant for chemiresistive/work-function-based gas sensing (experimental resolution is commonly on the order of tens of meV).

+## Answers to the Research Questions

+**Q1 — Adsorption character:** All four molecules interact more strongly with Ti₂CO₂ than typical physisorption (E_ads > 1.5 eV for three of the four), with genuine covalent-like orbital hybridization (ELF, PDOS) for CO₂, NH₃, and H₂S. **NO₂ is the clear exception** — negligible charge transfer, weak NCI signature, and disconnected ELF lobes place it closer to the physisorption end of the spectrum despite its still-favorable adsorption energy.

-The magnitude ordering (H₂S > CO₂ > NO₂ > NH₃) is consistent with the adsorption energy ordering.
+**Q2 — Work function significance:** Yes.
+Shifts of 0.39–0.84 eV are an order of magnitude above typical experimental detection resolution, and their ordering (H₂S > CO₂ > NO₂ > NH₃) tracks the adsorption energy ordering.

-### Adsorption Character (Q1 — preliminary)

-Based on the magnitude of E_ads (1.5–1.9 eV, larger than typical physisorption) combined with the charge-transfer pattern above, the preliminary picture is that **all four molecules interact strongly with the Ti₂CO₂ surface**, but through different mechanisms:
-- **H₂S**: strong interaction with substantial net charge transfer — more ionic/charge-transfer character
-- **NH₃, CO₂, NO₂**: strong interaction with minimal net charge transfer — more consistent with covalent-like orbital hybridization

-This nuance will be cross-checked against the ORCA/Multiwfn cluster model (Bader charge, NCI, ELF) once that stage is complete.

-### Cross-Method Consistency (Q3 — pending)

-Not yet evaluated — cluster models for the ORCA/Multiwfn stage are in progress.
-The key check will be whether Bader charge analysis also ranks H₂S as the largest charge-transfer case, consistent with the Löwdin charge result from QE.
+**Q3 — Cross-method consistency:** Partially. **Adsorption-energy ranking is fully consistent** between the periodic (QE) and cluster (ORCA) models (H₂S > CO₂ > NH₃ > NO₂). **Charge-transfer ranking is not consistent**, and even disagrees between two charge-partitioning schemes within ORCA itself — most plausibly attributable to the small, uncapped cluster used in the ORCA model (see Limitations).
+The one charge-related result that **is** robust across every method and scheme is that NO₂ shows negligible transfer, reinforcing the Q1 conclusion.

+## Limitations

+- The ORCA cluster is a minimal 5-atom (Ti-Ti-C-O-O) fragment with no boundary capping.
+Testing showed the bare cluster's electronic ground state is a **triplet** (2 unpaired electrons, localized mainly on the under-coordinated Ti/C atoms) — evidence of artificial dangling-bond character not present in the extended periodic slab.
+This is the most likely source of the charge-transfer ranking disagreement with QE, and of the initially anomalous NO₂ binding energy (resolved by correcting the starting geometry, see below).
+- Multiple spin multiplicities were tested for the bare cluster (singlet vs. triplet) and for the NO₂ complex (doublet vs. quartet) to identify the true ground state in each case — a necessary step given the open-shell character introduced by cluster truncation and by NO₂ itself.
+- An early NO₂ reference calculation (`no2_iso`) converged to a spurious cyclic isomer (O-N-O angle ≈ 66°, O···O distance ≈ 1.50 Å) rather than the correct bent ground state (≈134°); this was identified by inspecting the optimized geometry directly rather than relying on SCF/optimizer convergence flags alone.
+The complex-phase NO₂ geometry was corrected using a proper bent starting structure; **the isolated-molecule reference energy should still be re-verified with the same corrected starting geometry** before the NO₂ adsorption energy is treated as final.
+- A larger, boundary-capped cluster (constructed via a breadth-first bond-shell expansion rather than a naive radius cut) was prepared as a methodological improvement but not yet used for production runs; re-running the full set with this cluster is the natural next step to test whether the charge-transfer ranking disagreement with QE resolves.

 ## Repository Structure